EmmyLua/Emmy-love-api/README.md

 ## How to use it

-1. Donwload or clone the [LÖVE API](https://github.com/love2d-community/love-api) into a directory on your computer (if you want the API for an older version, check the "releases" of that repository).
+1. Download or clone the [LÖVE API](https://github.com/26f-studio/love-api) into a directory on your computer .
-2. Create a directory named `api` in the directory, do not put any files in there or run anything in it.
-3. Download `genEmmyAPI.lua` from this repository into the same directory (either click on the filename and click "Raw" and save the file, or donwload or clone repository to your computer and move the file over).
+2. Download `genEmmyAPI.lua` from this repository into the same directory (you could click on the filename and click "Raw" and save the file, or download or clone repository to your computer and move the file over).
+3. Alternatively, you can just clone this repository *recursively* `--recursive` **and** with `--config core.symlinks=true`(*you must do this on Windows to correctly generate the symbolic links*).
+4. Create an empty directory named `api` in the repository.
-4. Run `genEmmyAPI.lua` in the directory, i.e. run `lua genEmmyAPI.lua` in the terminal.
-This will generate the API autocomplete files in the `api` folder.
+5. Run `genEmmyAPI.lua` in the directory, i.e. run `lua genEmmyAPI.lua` in the terminal.
+It will generate the API in the `api` folder.
+6. If you use [the Lua plugin on VS code](https://github.com/sumneko/lua-language-server), you can specify the API at `Lua.workspace.library` in the settings.
-5. Copy the `api` folder into your project's source folder, the same folder where `main.lua` is (you can rename it whatever you want, it doesn't have to be called `api`).
+7. Alternatively, you can copy the `api` folder into your project's source folder, the same folder where `main.lua` is (you can rename it whatever you want, it doesn't have to be called `api`).

 Once you start or refresh your IDE (might be automatic) you should have autocomplete and quick documentation for LÖVE!